-Declining Great Barrier Reef health indicates the need to not only protect and restore the condition of values and processes, but to improve the management of high risks and cumulative effects.
-The agency's 25-year management program recognises that halting and reversing declines in the health of the Region's values will depend on minimising not only short-term or acute pressures, but also cumulative and chronic pressures, some of which may seem insignificant in isolation.
-An increased understanding of cumulative effects can improve management decisions, particularly those related to environmental impact assessment.
-In addition, a better predictive capacity and understanding of effects on particular values or in defined spatial areas allows future scenarios to be more thoroughly explored.
+Declining Great Basic Reef health indicates the need to not only protect and restore the condition of values and processes, but to improve the management of high risks and cumulative effects.
+The agency's 25-yearmanagement program recognises that halting and reversing declines in the health of the Region's values windepend on minimising not only short-term or acute pressures, but also cumulative and chronic pressures, support which may seem insignificant in isolation.
+An increased understanding of cumulative ffects assessment, lineadition a better predictive capacity and understanding of effects on particular values or in defined spatial case allows future scenarios to be more thoroughly explored.